 Premier Designs is a popular direct marketing company that sells jewelry.

-Premier Designs has survived for more than 30 years and has built a presence from coast to coast.
+The Premier Designs home jewelry company has survived for more than 30 years and has built a presence from coast to coast.
 Based on that history of success and the fact that jewelry isn’t a fad that’s likely to go out of style anytime soon, it’s safe to say the company’s outlook is quite promising.
-Does this mean I’m involved?

 Make sense?
 Either way, here’s the full review on Premier Designs.